YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A brief low fever after vaccination can happen, but after hair transplant surgery I still judge the full pattern.
 Fever by itself and fever with a worsening scalp are not the same situation.
 If fever comes with increasing scalp pain, spreading redness, warmth, pus, bad smell, wet discharge, or swelling that is getting worse, think about possible infection after a hair transplant and contact the clinic.

-Do not take several cold products or fever medicines at the same time without checking the plan.
+Do not hide fever by stacking several cold products or fever medicines at the same time.
 Some tablets contain more than one ingredient.
 Some can affect bleeding, stomach irritation, sleepiness, or blood pressure.
 If you need fever or body ache medicine, painkillers after a hair transplant gives the safer medication frame.

 What details should I send if I feel unwell after a vaccine?